 As required by Georgia law, schools must provide to parents a list of all clubs and organizations available for students.
-Schools will send this information to parents at the beginning of the school year.
+Schools will provide this information at the time of enrollment.
 Included with this list will be a form parents should use to notify the school if they wish to prohibit their child from participation in any club or organization.
 Please contact your child's school if you have not received this list and notification form.
 If any new clubs or organizations are formed during the school year, schools will send information to parents, including a parent permission form for student participation.
 All regular business meetings of any school activity group will be conducted under the supervision of an adult, professional advisor.
 Students attending regularly scheduled club meetings must follow the rules established by their school.
 Clubs will meet on a scheduled basis so as not to conflict with academic instruction.